zhou-ziyuan/zhou-ziyuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 💻 About Me
-I am a PhD student at Tongji University, advised by Prof. [Guanjun Liu](https://flml.tongji.edu.cn/).
+I am a PhD candidate at Tongji University, advised by Prof. [Guanjun Liu](https://flml.tongji.edu.cn/).
 I was a visiting student at the New Jersey Institute of Technology, advised by Prof. [MengChu Zhou](https://web.njit.edu/~zhou/).